vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

     dissipate within a minute.
 Massage the area if they don't, and consider head-and-neck strength exericses if the aches persist.

-* Left hand on 200 lb: I am far from being able to close.
+* [NOTE: Paused temporarily starting 2024-09-29 while I figure out if this led to muscle strain causing lower neck inflammation.]
+Left hand on 200 lb: I am far from being able to close.
 I can just about get to parallel.
 So at this point, the effort to try to close here is just a formal effort.

 NOTE: It may be wise to wait a few minutes after doing the 200 lb and before proceeding to the 100 lb, or do them at different times of the